anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 4. Connectivity to pledge installation location, provide retrieved objects to the pledges to enroll pledges and collect status using the BRSKI-PRM approach described in {{voucher}}, {{cacerts}}, and {{enroll_response}}.
 5. Connectivity to domain registrar, submit Voucher Status and Enrollment Status using the BRSKI-PRM approach described in {{vstatus}} and {{estatus}}.

-Variations of this setup include cases where the Registrar-Agent uses for example WiFi to connect to the pledge installation network, and mobile network connectivity to connect to the domain registrar.
+Variations of this setup include cases where the Registrar-Agent uses for example, WiFi to connect to the pledge installation network, and mobile network connectivity to connect to the domain registrar.
 Both connections may also be possible in a single location at the same time, based on installation building conditions.

-## Co-located Registrar-Agent and Domain Registrar
+## Co-located Registrar-Agent and Domain Registrar {#colo-regagt}

 Compared to {{!RFC8995}} BRSKI, pledges supporting BRSKI-PRM can be completely passive and only need to react when being requested to react by a Registrar-Agent.
-In {{!RFC8995}}, pledges instead need to continuously interact with the domain registrar during onboarding, through discovery, voucher exchange, and enrollment.
+In {{!RFC8995}}, pledges instead need to continuously interact with a domain registrar during onboarding, through discovery, voucher exchange, and enrollment.
 This may increase the load on the domain registrar, specifically, if a larger number of pledges onboards simultaneously.

 ~~~~ aasvg